Migrating a Centova Cast v3 installation to another server

 serverb.example.comwith the hostname or IP address of server B.

-If rsync is not available for some reason, you can alternately create a tarball of the
+If rsync is not available for some reason, you can alternatively use FTP, NFS or any other method available that would allow you to copy the contents of

 mysqlcommand via SSH, or using a web-based tool such as phpMyAdmin.